-Interstate outpatients and their carers who live more than 100km from Canberra may be eligible for accommodation support through the Isolated Patients Travel and Accommodation Assistance Scheme (IPTAAS).
+Interstate outpatients and their carers who live more than 100km from Canberra may be eligible for accommodation support through the NSW Isolated Patients Travel and Accommodation Assistance Scheme (IPTAAS).

 Please discuss your options with your referring doctor or local Health Service’s IPTAAS Office.